-- Secure Kid 400: This is the premium model with Evenflo’s patented, self-ratcheting SureLATCH lower LATCH connectors and their “e3″ side impact protection technology which utilizes 3 different types of energy-absorbing foam in the headwings to minimize crash forces.
+- Secure Kid 400 (DLX): This is the premium model with Evenflo’s patented, self-ratcheting SureLATCH lower LATCH connectors and their “e3″ side impact protection technology which utilizes 3 different types of energy-absorbing foam in the headwings to minimize crash forces.

-- Secure Kid 300: This model offers nice, IMMI push-on lower LATCH connectors (Evenflo calls them “Quick Connectors”) and EPP energy-absorbing foam lining the headwings.
+- Secure Kid 300 (LX): This model offers nice, push-on lower LATCH connectors (Evenflo calls them “Quick Connectors”) and EPP energy-absorbing foam lining the headwings.
 This is NOT a low end, stripped-down model by any means.
 And the price point is about $20 less than the 400 model.

 - With 5-point harness: Forward-facing only for kids 20-65 lbs, at least 1 year old, height of 50″ tall or less (shoulders must be at or below top harness slots and top of ears must be below the top of CR headrest).